Serena-O/XAI-Diet-Paper/README.md

-Paper Title: Explainable AI-identified Discriminatory Plasma and Fecal Metabolites of Inflammatory Bowel Disease and their Associations with Diet
+Code Availability for Paper: Explainable AI Identifies Plasma and Fecal Metabolites in Inflammatory Bowel Disease and Their Dietary Associations by Onwuka et al.
-doi:

 This contains the scripts used for pre-processing the two datasets: UK Biobank, and HMP2 in R, and also performing metabolomics-based diagnoistic prediction of IBD, applying SHAP XAI and performing diet-metabolite correlations in Python.

-Feel free to contact me (serenaonwuka@gmail.com) should you have any queries concerning the codes.
+We acknowledge ChatGPT for assistance in creating and structuring some lines of the Data Processing.R and ML-XAI-Diet.ipynb scripts.